|

 Applications shall include the following:

-- a detailed resumé, including proof of citizenship or landed immigrant status;
+• a detailed resumé, including proof of citizenship or permanent resident status;

-- a CD recording made during the previous twelve months, stating date and place of recording, of three works:
+• a clearly recorded CD made during the previous twelve months, stating date and place of recording, of three works:

 AND